Khaliladib11/Docker-Tutorial/2-Multi-Container Application/README.md

 ```

 Now if we run two containers, one that has database running and the other is a backend.
 In the backend when we want to connect the db, we replace the url with the name of the database container.

+For instance if the we replace `mongodb://127.0.0.1:27017/dbname` with `mongodb://mongodb:27017/dbname` to connect to a mongodb database called `dbname`.

 To list all networks:
 ```